 Instead, the trauma may be buried beneath depression, anxiety, or anger without the awareness of the cause.

 Sometimes we can become so traumatised that our body and mind disconnect from the situation to protect ourselves.
 In a trauma or panic, we may experience fight, flight, freeze or fragment.

 Examples of events that could lead to psychological trauma:

 This abuse can cause many issues throughout adulthood which can affect relationships and trust in others.
 A person may also feel worthless and have self-destructive behaviour.

 Enduring life-threatening injuries, suffering a bad fall, losing a limb, accidentally injuring someone, or receiving blows in an attack can also all require emotional support.
 These examples can impact psychologically, as well as physically.

 Any of the above examples can cause both emotional and physical symptoms for many years after the event if not dealt with.

-To book an appointment in central London, the city of London.
-Rochester or Tunbridge Wells please contact Harley Street Counselling and Training. .
+To book an appointment for counselling for trauma in Tunbridge Wells, Rochester, Liverpool Street or Harley Street, please contact Harley Street Counselling and Training.

 Counselling for Jealousy and insecurity

 Do you feel insecure about friendships or relationships?
 Do you blame the others for the way you feel?
 Do you try to find evidence that your partner is untrustworthy, even setting traps to catch them out?
 Do you fear being abandoned?